 The publicity boosted business back in Louisiana.
 At one point, the Weil brothers were shipping out 10,000 pounds of frog legs per week.

 The success continued for decades.
 In 1937, the Louisiana Frog Company sent a half million local frogs to restaurants all over the world.

 The frog culture, though, lives on.

 In 1973, the Rayne Frog Festival was established.
 It’s now held in May and includes the crowning of the Frog Queen, Junior Frog Queen and, for the kids, a Mr. and Miss Tadpole.
-The festivities will be held from May 12 to May 15 this year.
+The 50th anniversary festivities were held in May 2022.

 The frog legacy also shows up in artwork downtown.

 In the 1990s, members of the Rayne Beautification Board hired muralist Robert Dafford to decorate blank brick walls with historic murals that feature various frogs.
 There are 30 of the murals today.
 The artwork has bestowed Rayne with the official title of “Louisiana City of Murals.”

 Rayne is also a place that takes pride in its French heritage.
 At 10 a.m. on Saturday mornings, locals have gatherings called “Le table francaise” where they speak French and discuss their heritage.